romkatv/powerlevel10k/README.md

 ### How do I enable instant prompt?

-See [instant prompt](#instant-prompt) to learn what instant prompt is.
+See [instant prompt](#instant-prompt) to learn about instant prompt.
 This section explains how you can enable it and lists caveats that you should be aware of.

 Instant prompt can be enabled either through `p10k configure` or by manually adding the following code snippet at the top of `~/.zshrc`: